-If you cannot live as husband and wife, you have two choices: Divorce and annulment.
+If you cannot live as husband and wife, you have two choices: divorce or annulment.
 However, you can only get a marriage annulled under certain circumstances.
 A divorce ends a valid marriage while an annulment ends a marriage that was never valid according to state law.
 Instead of filing a petition for divorce, you must file a petition for annulment.
 At least one of the parties must have lived in Iowa for a year to be able to file for an annulment.

 In a divorce, you do not need to state a reason—a cause of action—for divorce.
 If you want an annulment, you do have to prove grounds.
 In Iowa, you may have your marriage annulled if you prove one of the following: